South River (Mattaponi River tributary)

-The South River is a 16.9 mi river in Caroline County in the U.S. state of Virginia.
+South River is a 16.9 mi river in Caroline County in Virginia, United States.
 It is a tributary of the Mattaponi River.

 Rising at the boundary between Caroline County and Spotsylvania County, the South River flows east, passing under U.S. Route 1 and Interstate 95, joining the Mattaponi north of Milford.
 Via the Mattaponi and York rivers, the South River is part of the Chesapeake Bay watershed.